any-docs/css/content/reference/values/superellipse/index.md

 ## Description

-The `superellipse()` function returns a superellipse shape, which is used to specify {{cssxref("corner-shape")}} values.
+The `superellipse()` function returns a superellipse shape, which is used to specify `corner-shape` values.
 A superellipse is a closed curve symmetric shape between a rectangle and an ellipse.
 It resembles an ellipse that retains the geometric features of its two axes.

 The superellipse shape is calculated using a modified version of an ellipse.
 The following equation defines an ellipse centered at the origin: